Skip to Content

 import { UserRPC } from 'vovk-client'; UserRPC.updateUser.schema.validation.body; // JSON Schema for request body

-Every RPC module generated by Vovk.ts can be mapped into AI tools, granting the access to the third-party APIs to the Function Calling.
+Every RPC module generated by Vovk.ts can be mapped into AI tools, making them accessible by function calling APIs.

 import { PetstoreRPC } from 'vovk-client'; const { tools } = createLLMTools({ modules: { PetstoreRPC, } }); console.log(tools); // [{ execute: (llmInput) => {}, name: 'PetstoreRPC_updatePet', description: 'Update an existing pet by Id', parameters: { body: { ... } } }, ...]